zer2/fantasy-basketball-optimizer/about/turnovers.md

 |:------|:------|:------|:------|:------|:------|:------|:---------|:---------|
 | 10.3\% | 6.8\% | 6.2\% | 9.0\% | 7.1\% | 6.6\% | 7.2\% | 7.1\%    | 7.4\%    |

 The turnover weight is in line with the weights of the other categories.
 This means that for a single Most Categories match-up, if neither drafter has an advantage in any category, an investment in turnovers is roughly as likely as an investment in any other category to flip a loss to a win.

 Upon reflection, this is intuitively reasonable. __For a matchup to be close, neither drafter can dominate the non-turnover counting statistics.
-Given that, it seems unlikely that one drafter would have such a massive lead in turnovers that it would be unsurmountable.__
+Given that context, one would expect turnovers to be close too.__

 ### 2B.
 Relying on a consistent advantage